Introduction: Brake Light Blinker for Motorcycles

 Brake Blinker on a 2015 Kawasaki Ninja 300 ABS

 Motorcycling is inherently dangerous.
 And part of that is due to reduced visibility.
 Everything we can do to tip the scale in our favor helps: high-viz gear, riding with the headlight/high-beam on, loud mufflers...
-Another thing that can help is a brake light blinker!
+Finally, one thing that can help raise safety via increased visibility is a brake light blinker!
 Especially with drivers who like to get a little too close at red lights.
 It's a cheap little device that pulsates your brake light to make it more salient and obvious.
 Here I'm going to run you through the steps to install it.

 *Just in case it isn't clear, the brake blinker controller works as follows: As soon as you hold down the brake lever (either rear or front), the tail brake light blinks rapidly, then slowly, then stays constant for as long as you hold the brake lever.
 If you let go of the lever for even a fraction of a second, and press it again, the sequence starts all over again.
 If you release and press the brake lever within the sequence (while it is still blinking), it restarts from the beginning.